WiVRn #

 Wired WiVRn #

-Use WiVRn with a cable instead of Wifi.
+You can use WiVRn with a cable instead of Wi-Fi.
 Use a 5Gbps cable & port at the very least.

 WiVRn version: 0.19+